DCsunset/session-management/scripts/mariadb/README.md

 docker network create --subnet 172.18.100.0/24 mariadb_net
 ```

-Next, modify the config file for each node.
+Next, modify the config file for each node (make sure the owner is 999).

 Then, start the node by its number (1, 2, 3):